bietdoikiem/cosc2767-rmit-store/README.md

     <img src="https://i.imgur.com/OtlK2qU.png" width=600>
 </p>

+This is the RMIT Store built on LAMP stack (Linux, Apache, MySQL, PHP).

+Here is the instructions to setup the website on CentOS/Linux EC2 instance:

 ## 1. MariaDB/MySQL Database

 You need to install a relational database installed to store and manage your data.